akihikodaki/dts/test_plans/ptype_mapping_test_plan.rst

 using static constant map tables.
 It makes impossible to add a new packet type without first defining them statically and then recompiling DPDK.
 New NICs are flexible enough to be reconfigured depending on the network environment.
-In case of FVL new PTYPEs can be added dynamically at device initialization time using corresponding AQ commands.
+In case of Intel® Ethernet 700 Series new PTYPEs can be added dynamically at device initialization time using corresponding AQ commands.
 Note that the packet types of the same packet recognized by different hardware may be different, as different hardware may have different capabilities of packet type recognition.